-Peanut butter oatmeal balls are healthy, tasty and convenient!
+Peanut butter energy balls are healthy, tasty, convenient and made with just 6 simple (and common) pantry ingredients!
 They make an excellent grab-and-go breakfast, pre-workout snack or healthy dessert.
-Even better?
+The best part?
 You can make them in just ten minutes.
 Perfect little energy bites to give you a boost and keep hunger at bay.

 *Disclaimer: This article may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Peanut butter is seriously one of my favorite things in the world.

 It's incredibly delicious, protein packed and full of healthy fats.
 Of course, some brands of this tasty spread contain fillers that aren't so great for you, so be sure the read the ingredients label. (source: webmd)!